-DATA COLLECTION & ANALYSIS TOOLS
+DATA COLLECTION AND ANALYSIS TOOLS

-In this section we will introduce 2 tools that will provide support to your organization to better understand how to collect and analyse sex disaggregated data.
+In this section we will introduce the tools that will provide support to your organization to better understand how to collect and analyze sex disaggregated data.

-These tools are mainly in a guidebook format and as such can be used with internal and external stakeholders for training and awareness around sex and gender related data and how they can be analysed to better reach and serve women smallholders.
+These tools are mainly in a guidebook format and as such can be used with internal and external stakeholders for training and awareness around sex and gender related data and how they can be analyzed to better reach and serve women smallholders.